kowsar89/woo-email-domain-blacklist/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'Woo EDD Email Domain Blacklist'
+2. Search for 'Email Domain Blacklist for WooCommerce and EDD'
-3. Activate 'Woo EDD Email Domain Blacklist' from your Plugins page.
+3. Activate 'Email Domain Blacklist for WooCommerce and EDD' from your Plugins page.

 = From WordPress.org =

-1. Download 'Woo EDD Email Domain Blacklist'.
+1. Download 'Email Domain Blacklist for WooCommerce and EDD'.
 2. Upload the 'woo-email-domain-blacklist' folder to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'Woo EDD Email Domain Blacklist' from your Plugins page.
+3. Activate 'Email Domain Blacklist for WooCommerce and EDD' from your Plugins page.

 After that you can configure the plugin settings from "Settings>Woo EDD Email Blacklist" menu from admin panel.